 This influential must-read is ideal for everyone in DevOps, from developers and operations teams to IT managers and platform owners.

-In this new edition, you’ll learn about 15 case studies of companies that have realized the benefits of DevOps (including Adidas, Fannie Mae, and the US Air Force), as well as best practices to help you implement it in your own organization.
+In this new edition, you’ll learn about 15 case studies of companies that have realized the benefits of DevOps (including Adidas, Fannie Mae, and the US Air Force) and best practices to help you implement it in your organization.

 You’ll learn about rapid feedback and flow, DevOps KPIs and metrics to measure, value stream mapping, and understanding your CI/CD pipeline.